fetty31/fast_LIMO/README.md

 ```

 ## Approach
-If you are interested in truly understanding the working principle of this SLAM algorithm, please read the [FASTLIO paper](https://doi.org/10.48550/arXiv.2010.08196). _This project is merely an alternative implementation of this outstanding work, still relying upon [IKFoM](include/IKFoM/)._
+If you are interested in truly understanding the working principle of this SLAM algorithm, please read the [FASTLIO paper](https://doi.org/10.48550/arXiv.2010.08196). _This project is merely an alternative implementation of this outstanding work_

 This project implements the same concept as [LIMO-Velo](https://github.com/Huguet57/LIMO-Velo) but without any accumulation procedure.
 Instead, `Fast-LIMO` operates with two concurrent threads.
 One thread handles the propagation of newly received IMU measurements through the iKFoM (prediction stage), while the other thread uses these propagated states to deskew the received point cloud, match the deskewed scan to the map, and update the iKFoM (measurement stage) by minimizing point-to-plane distances.